1894 British Columbia general election

 The 1894 British Columbia general election was held in 1894.
 The number of members remained at 33 with the number of ridings increased to 26 as a result of the partition of the Yale and Westminster ridings.

-Unlike the previous BC general election, in 1894 of the 33 MLAs 20 were elected in single member districts.
+Unlike the previous BC general election, of the 33 MLAs only 20 were elected in single member districts in 1894.
 There were also three 2-member districts, one 3-member district and one 4-member district.
 Each voter could cast as many votes as there were seats to fill in the district.